-In order to complete the exact analysis of MLE for the $4 \times 4$-model, we also need to determine which intersections $X_{i_1} \cap \cdots \cap X_{i_s}$ are non-empty on $\partial \mathcal{M}$.
-For each such non-empty stratum, we would then need to compute its ML degree.
+In order to complete the exact analysis of MLE for the $4 \times4$-model, we also need to determine which intersections $X_{i_1} \cap\cdots\cap X_{i_s}$ are nonempty on $\partial\mathcal{M}$.
+For each such nonempty stratum, we would then need to compute its ML degree.
 This is a challenge left for a future project.